fowlertm/semiTakeHome/README.md

 ### Data
 The raw data can be downloaded from [Kaggle](https://www.kaggle.com/datasets/saurabhbagchi/books-dataset).
 The zip file contains three CSVs--one with information on the books, one with user ratings, and one with user information, all of it pulled from Amazon.

-For the purposes of this PoC, I've elected only to use the `books.csv` file.
+For the purposes of this PoC, I've elected to only use the `books.csv` file.

-In the opening lines of `data_processing.py` this file has been loaded and lightly processed to make it suitable for populating the schema (more on this momentarily.)
+In the opening lines of `data_processing.py` this file has been loaded and lightly processed (renaming columns, etc.) to make it suitable for populating the schema (more on this momentarily.)

 ## Working with Weaviate
 Weaviate is an open source ​​vector database and search engine.
 Vectors are arrays (i.e. lists) of numbers, and they are ubiquitous in machine learning.
-Computers only operate on numbers, so before an algorithm can be trained to generate captions, answer questions, or translate a language the inputs must be represented mathematically.
+Computers only operate on numbers, so before an algorithm can be trained to generate captions, answer questions, or translate a language, the inputs must be represented mathematically.

 The most common way to do this is turn the inputs into vectors.

-For this reason, a SaaS platform which can store and search over vector representation could find applications in domains as far-flung as NLP, protein folding, and image processing.
+For this reason, a SaaS platform which can store and search over vector representations could find applications in domains as far-flung as NLP, protein folding, and image processing.

 Fully detailing the process of setting up Weaviate is beyond the scope of this tutorial, but interested parties are referred to their [excellent documentation](https://weaviate.io/developers/weaviate/current/getting-started/index.html).

 To follow along you'll need to install Weaviate's command line tools and figure out how to run Weaviate locally off a Docker image.
 The rest is detailed below.

+If you're new to Docker, it's considered a best practice to shut down containers after you're done with them.
+If you don't and you start moving files around you could end up with strange errors (see e.g. my resolving a port conflict stemming from this exact situation [here](https://www.loom.com/share/2cc130ee18254a0a96aff2b5e97712a4)).

+If your computer restarts you'll have to re-run `docker-compose up` as well as `npm start`.

 ## Defining the Schema